Ollymid/Project1/README.md

 #### Installation and setup

-For the optimal installation of this game, you should first do the following:
+For the optimal installation of this app, you should first do the following:

 - Download or clone the repo
 - `npm i` to install dependencies